amadeus4dev/developer-guides/guides/authorization.md

 ### Authorization with SDKs

-Even though it is recommended to understand how the authorization works using `OAuth`, we highly recommend to use the [Amadeus for Developers SDKs](https://github.com/amadeus4dev) as much as possible.
-The `SDKs` wraps all the complexity and abstracts the implementation.
+Although it helps to understand how authorization works using `OAuth`, we highly recommend to use our [Amadeus for Developers SDKs](https://github.com/amadeus4dev).
+The `SDKs` wrap all the complexity and abstraction the implementation for you.

-The following example initializes the client and perform the authentication
+This is how you can initialize the client and authenticate with the Node SDK:
-underneath:

 ```js
 var Amadeus = require('amadeus');